The Gods Below by Andrea Stewart

 Synopsis

-Review of The Story of Us
+Review of The City of Stardust

 For regular reading updates, check out my Goodreads profile.